Overseas Family

 Discharge dates have some give, but less than families hope, and goodwill spends better than indignation.
 The productive ask is not 'keep them longer' but 'help us make the receiving plan safe by this date'.

 Hospitals respond to concrete gaps: a care plan revision that needs ten more days, a rouken bed opening next week, equipment arriving Thursday.
 They respond poorly to open-ended reluctance.
 If the family genuinely cannot make any arrangement safe in time, say exactly that to the social worker and ask what bridge options exist — short stays and transitional beds exist for this case.
-And throughout: get the medical handover in writing — discharge summary, medication list, follow-up appointments — because the next care team plans from what travels with the patient.
+One bridge worth naming explicitly is the convalescent rehabilitation ward (kaifukuki rehabilitation), a recovery-focused inpatient setting for conditions like stroke or hip fracture where the stay is measured in weeks to months rather than days; the regulated ceilings run up to 180 days for stroke and around 90 for hip fracture and similar cases, so it buys real time to prepare the home or arrange a rouken.
+Transfer into one usually has to happen within roughly two months of the original onset, which is one more reason to raise it during the acute stay rather than after.
+And throughout: get the medical handover in writing (discharge summary, medication list, follow-up appointments) because the next care team plans from what travels with the patient.

 For overseas families: run it remotely, but run it